Transport Management System Insights for MENA in 2026

 Executive summary metrics

-For CXOs, the most useful summary often fits on one page:
+For CXOs, the most useful summary often includes:

 - Total shipments moved